Michaelangel007/easing/README.md

 ## "I'm here for an argument"

-We still have a lot of arguments.
+Without being pedantic with [Argument vs Parameter](http://stackoverflow.com/questions/1788923/parameter-vs-argument) we still have a lot of parameters in our easing functions.
 Is there any way we can get rid of them?
 Yes, with _reparameterization._

 Reparameterization is just a fancy word for `re-mapping`.
-Technically, it is [this](https://en.wikipedia.org/wiki/Parametrization) but since that Wikipedia page is so badly written it will probably just confuse you more then it helps.
+Technically, it is [this](https://en.wikipedia.org/wiki/Parametrization) but since that Wikipedia page is so badly written it will probably just confuse you more then it helps feel free to ignore it.

 Basically, we want to re-map the range into something _convenient._